HW-SWeL/BMUSE/README.md

     * If not using rdfa, simply pulling the HTML and extracting the div blocks using [JSoup](https://jsoup.org/) is faster.
 * Using [chrome headless driver](https://chromedriver.chromium.org/) with [Selenium](https://www.seleniumhq.org/) to load pages.
 As pages are increasingly dynamic the JS on each page needs to be processed.
 * Quads are used as basic provenance is captured at the page/context/graph level.
-* Quads are not automatically loaded into the triplestore as that is very slow, and scraping is slow enough.
+* Quads are not automatically loaded into a triplestore as that is very slow, and scraping is slow enough.
 Saving to file then bulk importing is much quicker.
 This also means the end user can choose their own triplestore.

 ## Build instructions